 The Unified Development Ordinance (UDO) is a citywide effort aimed at updating the policies and regulations that guide growth and development in Charlotte.The Charlotte UDO Project will help us better preserve, strengthen, and protect the patterns of development that define the character of the City of Charlotte, direct investment to targeted growth areas, and create new opportunities for economic development, helping to make the City a more sustainable, livable and business-friendly community.

-- Regulations: The UDO will be the primary tool to implement Place Types and Charlotte’s other plans and policies through development regulations.
-It will combine multiple development ordinances, including the Zoning Ordinance, into one set of regulations.
+The UDO will be the primary tool to implement Charlotte’s plans and policies through development regulation and will combine multiple development ordinances, including the Zoning Ordinance, into one set of regulations.

-Some advanced work on parts of the UDO will be completed in 2018, and the first public draft of the complete ordinance will be available by early 2019.
-There will be multiple online and in-person opportunities to be involved in Place Types and the UDO.
-To receive notifications about engagement opportunities please sign up for updates.
+Some advanced work on parts of the UDO will be completed in 2019, and the first public draft of the complete ordinance will be available by early 2021.
+There will be multiple online and in-person opportunities to be involved in the UDO.
+The first phase of UDO changes are in the Transit Oriented Development (TOD) zoning ordinance.

 Why do this?

 |Encourages and enables the development of mixed-use, vibrant neighborhoods where people can live, work, shop and dine with diverse transportation options.|